cloudblog004/fantasticfoodies/content/en/posts/2418-how-to-make-homemade-singapore-chicken-stir-fry.md

 - "2 pinch salt pepper chilli seeds parsley  paprika"
 - "4 dash soya sauce"
 recipeinstructions:
-- "pre heat wok with sessame seed oil. wash n pat dry chicken &amp; cut into strips or chunks &amp; add to the wok."
+- "pre heat wok with sessame seed oil. wash n pat dry chicken & cut into strips or chunks & add to the wok."
-- "cut all the onions, garlic &amp; peppers. once chicken is sealed add to the pan. add the herbs &amp; spices."
+- "cut all the onions, garlic & peppers. once chicken is sealed add to the pan. add the herbs & spices."
-- "once chicken is cooked add the noodles cook for 3 minutes &amp; add the soya sauce. once cooked &amp; noodles seperated plate up &amp; serve."
+- "once chicken is cooked add the noodles cook for 3 minutes & add the soya sauce. once cooked & noodles seperated plate up & serve."
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe